rriggin/localbase-ui/README.md

 ## Architecture

 This is the frontend-only repository.
-The backend data processing and AI services are in the main `localbase` repository.
+The backend data processing and AI services are in the main `localbase` repository.# Database last updated: Tue Aug 19 11:39:47 CDT 2025